How To Apply

 - Personal background statement, explaining research experience, awards and purpose in seeking admission to the Immunology graduate program

 - A nonrefundable application fee is required which can be paid by credit card (Visa, MasterCard or Discover) or by electronic check.
 Applicants can consult the UC Graduate Admissions FAQ for more information about the application fee or fee waivers

 All of these items must be received before an applicant will be considered.

-It is possible to check your application status by logging into the Self Service Center.
+It is possible to check your application status by logging into the application system.
 This feature allows applicants to monitor the receipt of required materials and the progress of their application, as well as decisions.